 Most commentators in the Third Galaxy, however, draw a blank as to the meaning of "kringleberries".
 One commentator, not otherwise generally recognized for reliability, points to the final lines in the "Imbuggeration" and claims that "kringleberries" refer to human brains.
 This seems rather ghoulish as well as ridiculous, however, "super secret atrocities" does appear in both places, therefore I mention it.

-It was the Eighteenth Year of the First World Peace
+It was the Eighteenth Year of the First World Peace____________________________________________

 and everyone was working for the Money Machine.